 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
 Making a complaint will not affect how we handle your case.

-Mr Caulfield will review the file and discuss your complaint with the person who was handling your matter.
-A reply to your complaint will be sent by Mr Caulfield within 21 days of sending you an acknowledgement of your complaint.
+Mr Langers will review the file and discuss your complaint with the person who was handling your matter.
+A reply to your complaint will be sent by Mr Langers within 21 days of sending you an acknowledgement of your complaint.

 At this stage if you are not satisfied you should contact us again and we will arrange for another Director or someone unconnected with the matter at the firm to review the decision.
 We will write to you within 14 days of receiving your request for a review.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.

 You can raise your concerns with the Solicitors Regulation Authority.